 User Account Control (UAC): A set of security options associated with a security principal.
 Particular options designate the role computers in the domain.

 user account database: A database that maintains user account information.

 user account database replication: A mechanism for synchronizing the user accounts database among multiple domain controllers.

 user account information: The user name, password, and groups in which the user account has membership.

 user agent: An HTTP user agent, as specified in [RFC2616].

-user assistance resource: A UnicodeString that contains a URL pointing to information that might be helpful to users of the application when viewing information about the application through a software maintenance tool.
+user assistance resource: A UnicodeString containing a URL pointing to information that may be helpful to users of the application when viewing information about the application through a software maintenance tool.
 This is defined by the administrator who deploys the application.

 user connection: A connection to a printer (shared from a print server) on a client machine.
 A connection is displayed in the user interface as a printer.
 User connections are displayed for only one user of a particular client machine.